My quest to perfect the homemade burger ended several weeks ago, and I’m revealing my discoveries to save you the same trouble.

 Finish with your favorite toppings.

-If you must know, I like cheddar cheese (find organic cheese from pasture-raised cows here), iceberg lettuce, homemade pickle slices, a slice of raw red onion, with just a smidgen of mustard and even less ketchup, on a fresh deli bun/roll.
+If you must know, I like cheddar cheese, iceberg lettuce, homemade pickle slices, a slice of raw red onion, with just a smidgen of mustard and even less ketchup, on a fresh deli bun/roll.
 (Sometimes I add things like caramelized onions, mushrooms, spinach, fried eggs, etc., but not often.)

 I always like to accompany my burgers with a potato side dish and a veggie side dish.